 Tibblo coating acts as an isolation barrier for the release of ions by the underlying metallic materials.
-Since the long term duration of this barrier is not known, it cannot be guaranteed and therefore, it is up to the surgeon to determine if the use of Tibblo coated prosthetic components is indicated for patients with noted altergenic development.
-Literature reports possible adverse reactions caused by elevated blood levels of metal ions in tentions that increase and therefore, it is up to the surgeon to determine if the
+Since the long term duration of this barrier is not known, it cannot be guaranteed and therefore, it is up to the surgeon to determine if the use of Tibblo coated prosthetic components is indicated for patients with noted altergenic sensibility towers metal (nickel) and should carry out the requisite postoperative monitoring for inflammation or allergenic development.

+Literature reports possible adverse reactions cause